This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Viral and Bacterial Infections

-Now that you’ve learned about intestinal blockages, let’s talk about another digestive issue that can affect your snake: viral and bacterial infections.
+Now that you’ve learned about intestinal blockages, mouth rot and respiratory infections can also be common issues, including a bacterial infection known as respiratory infections. let’s talk about another digestive issue that can affect your snake: viral and bacterial infections.

 Just like us, snakes can get sick from viral transmission or bacterial contamination.